This simple peach cobbler is a summertime favorite. It’s a great way to celebrate peaches at their peak sweetness!

 Many peach cobbler recipes rely on lots of melted butter to add richness, but here there’s just enough in the crust to make it a proper drop biscuit texture.
 I’m not saying this is diet food, but it’s somewhat lighter than you might expect.

 Fresh, ripe peaches at peak sweetness are best for this recipe.
 I used a mixture of white and yellow peaches.
-They are tossed and coated with a cinnamon and cardamom-spiced cornstarch mixture.
+If you’re new to peeling peaches, then be sure to check out my article for Food.com – How to Peel Peaches 3 Ways.
+Toss the peaches with a cinnamon and cardamom-spiced cornstarch mixture.

 This recipe calls for an 11×7-inch pan, which I don’t have (which was a surprise!).
 This oval baker is about 12×8, and it worked well.
 A 9×9 square pan would also work.